 For more information and online registration for the local contest, please see http://uwaterloo.ca/icpc/next-local-contest/

-We are grateful to Jane Street for sponsoring Waterloo’s participation in the ICPC.
+Our thanks and gratitude to Jane Street for their sponsoring Waterloo’s participation in the ICPC.

 Waterloo’s proud history at the International Collegiate Programming Contest